How do I get ING's additional Savings Maximiser variable rate?

 How can I view or update my personal details?

-You can update your personal residential, mailing address, phone numbers and email.
+You can update your personal residential address, mailing address and email address.

-You can update your personal residential, mailing address and email.
+You can update your personal residential address, mailing address and email address.

 Changing your linked bank account